FloEll/VegTrack360/README.md

 ![VegTrack360 System](https://github.com/FloEll/VegTrack360/blob/main/vt360_images/vt360_prototype_testing.jpg)

 ### Why VegTrack360?
 Monitoring outdoor spaces effectively is a complex challenge.
-Traditional fixed cameras, like the [PhenoCam](https://phenocam.nau.edu/webcam/), offer limited perspectives, capturing only a single angle of a diverse and dynamic scene.
+Traditional fixed cameras, like the [PhenoCam](https://phenocam.nau.edu/webcam/), often offer limited perspectives, capturing only a single angle of a diverse and dynamic scene.
 To achieve a comprehensive 360-degree view, multiple cameras are typically required.
 While this setup is feasible with standard RGB cameras, it becomes prohibitively expensive when incorporating advanced sensors such as thermal cameras or spectrometers.

 ![VegTrack360 System](https://github.com/FloEll/VegTrack360/blob/main/vt360_images/vt360_prototype_v3_4.jpg)